 It would be very easy to list the many other features available in Kahootz, but the key to making the most of them is via workspaces that provide purpose and context for team members.

-Kahootz differs from many online collaboration applications because it not only allows you to decide which collaboration tools your team members have access to, but also how they are laid out in a workspace.
-This means you can customise each online workspace to reflect and support a specific business collaboration activity.
+Kahootz differs from many online collaboration applications because it not only allows you to decide which collaboration tools your team members have access to, but also how they are laid out in a collaborative digital workspace.
+Check out our introduction to customising your Kahootz online workspace to reflect and support your specific business collaboration activity.

 For example, if you use Kahootz as a secure tender portal, the emphasis will be on sharing specification and requirements documents securely with prospective suppliers, allowing them to upload and submit their proposals and for you to respond collectively to their queries.
 In this business context you are unlikely to use tools like multi-author documents.
 On the other hand, if you are working with colleagues to develop policy, these might be one of the first tools you use.